Burkina Faso–Turkey relations

-Burkina Faso–Turkey relations are the foreign relations between Burkina Faso and Turkey.
+Burkina Faso–Turkey relations are the bilateral relations between Burkina Faso and Turkey.

-Turkey and Burkina Faso enjoy strong and friendly bilateral relations.
 Bilateral relations gained momentum after the opening of the Turkish Embassy in Ouagadougou and the Embassy of Burkina Faso in Ankara in 2012 and in 2014 respectively.

 Burkina Faso and Turkey are both members of the United Nations, International Monetary Fund, World Bank and the World Trade Organization.